First-Year Seminar

 FYS 176 Existentialism (4 Credits)

 The term "existentialism" refers to a nexus of twentieth-century philosophical and literary explorations focused on themes including human freedom, responsibility, temporality, ambiguity and mortality.
 Existentialists Simone de Beauvoir, Albert Camus, Martin Heidegger and Jean-Paul Sartre oppose a longstanding philosophical view that human beings flourish by understanding themselves and the cosmos in rational terms.
 In addition to exploring assigned readings in depth, the course addresses broader questions: "Are there insights involving existentialist themes that literary works are in a distinctive position to convey?"
 "Is there an existentialist ethics?" and "Do existentialists’ realizations about living well continue to have resonance today?"
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {H}

 Fall, Spring, Variable